roberto-mardeni/azure-it-bot/README.md

 # my-it-bot
 Demonstrate how to build an IT Bot with the Azure Bot Framework

-This bot has been created using [Bot Framework][1], it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using the [Bot Framework Custom Dialogs][1] sample, it shows how to create a bot that handles custom dialogs.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher